G-Node/nix/docs/tagging.md

 The example code is rather straight forward.
-The *DataArrays* 'positions' and 'extents' take respective data and are added to the create *MultiTag* entity.
+The *DataArrays* 'positions' and 'extents' take respective data and are added to the created *MultiTag* entity.
 Finally, the array storing the data is added to the list of *references* of the *MultiTag*.

 ## Adding features